flmartineau/RevolutionaryCalendar/README.md

 ## Running Tests

-To run tests, install Jest using `npm install --save-dev jest` and then run `npx jest`.
+To run tests, install Jest using `npm install --save-dev jest` and then run `npm run test`.

 ## Contributing